fredpen/10wks-docker-k8s-eks-aws-journey/week04-k8s-basic-deployment/README.md

 ### 🧠 Concepts to Understand

 * `spec.replicas`
-  - This instruct k8s on how many replicas of your application it should keep
+  - This instructs k8s on how many replicas of your application it should keep
 * `containers.image`
   - This the image that serves as the blueprint of your application it is a complete package of your application
 * `ports.containerPort`